countertop materials

 Contrary to common misconception, they are engineered so well that they can endure high temperatures without cracking or scorching.
 They are generally three-quarters to one-and-a-quarter inches thick and tempered.

 Polished square edge finishing or edge banding is usually recommended.
-Since it is transparent, undermounts are not suggested.
+Since it is transparent, under mounts are not suggested.

-Steel
+Steel Countertop

-steel kitchen
+steel countertop

 Solid Surfaces

-Often mistaken for natural stone, solid-surface countertops are actually less expensive and require less maintenance than their more famous counterparts.
+Often mistaken for natural stone, solid-surface countertops are less expensive and require less maintenance than their famous counterparts.
 They can be manufactured to be seamless, which makes for a great look that doesn’t require an abundance of upkeep.

 They are heat—and moisture-resistant, easy to clean, and durable, although they may suffer scorching and scratching.